Mitsubishi Outlander PHEV SUV

 - Looks same as standard Outlander

 At a glance

-"The Mitsubishi Outlander PHEV is a hybrid that’s capable of seriously impressive fuel economy and CO2 emissions, yet its range of talents runs beyond efficiency alone.”
+“The Mitsubishi Outlander PHEV is a hybrid SUV that majors on its impressive fuel economy and CO2 emissions, yet its range of talents runs beyond efficiency alone.”

-With prices starting under £30,000 and low fuel bills, the Mitsubishi Outlander PHEV is cheap to buy and run
+With prices starting at around £30,000 and low fuel bills, the Mitsubishi Outlander PHEV is cheap to buy and run

 Clever Mitsubishi Outlander PHEV never feels quick, but silent electric running is novel

 The Mitsubishi Outlander PHEV is quieter than the conventional car, but the interior is a bit drab

 Hybrid technology in the Mitsubishi Outlander PHEV barely harms practicality